bgunay/go-microservices/README.md

 # golang-microservices
-The ultimate guide to microservices in Go
+guide to microservices in Go
 "# go-microservices"